 Be patient, respectful and courteous especially as everyone is navigating this change back to downtown Easton.
 Consider using time before or after your trip to the market to visit local downtown shops, restaurants and merchants who all need your support more than ever.

 Click on the link above to see who will be at the market this week.
 Clicking on a numbered space in the interactive Vendor Map will take you to the vendor’s product information and website (if available).

 Interested in being a vendor?

 Easton Farmers Market is a producer-only market.
 If you are growing or making your items from scratch and are interested in being a vendor, follow this link for a free online application or go directly to Manage My Market.
 Click ‘Register Now’ and create a profile for yourself.
 Fill out all the information listed in three simple steps.
-The third step will ask you to apply to a market.
-If you would like to be a part of the 2020 Drive-thru market choose “Plan B – Drive-thru Easton MD Farmers Market” if you would like to wait until the Farmers Market resumes to its Harrison Street Location choose “Easton MD Farmers Market 2020”.
+The third step will ask you to apply to a market, select “Easton MD Farmers Market 2020”.
 Once you’ve applied, you can check the status of your application and change product offerings.
 A $15 application fee will be applied to all accepted vendors.
 This fee will be collected with your vendor dues on your first day at the Market.

 For any additional questions, please contact the Market Manager, Marie Nuthall

 The market is open every Saturday 8am-1pm, April 11th through December 19th.